 “My roots are anchored solid.
 I ain’t machinery…I’m a man.”

 These are the words of one of my absolute favorite songwriters, Chris Knight.
-You probably haven’t heard of him, but I aim to change that.
+You may not have heard of him, but I aim to change that.
 Music lovers will always have their favorite songs, favorite albums, and of course – favorite artists.
 Beyond that, some of us have artists that are particularly special to us.
 For one reason or another, their words resonate, and sometimes their music will define or even soundtrack entire portions of our lives.
 For better or worse, certain places and memories will always be tied to their music, and for me, one of those songwriters is Chris Knight.

-My relationship with country music is a strange one.
-In the past, my perception of country music was completely skewed by what I refer to today as “pop country,” aka what we see in the mainstream.
-I’ve more or less always enjoyed Johnny Cash, Willie Nelson, and the like, but for some reason, I did not associate them specifically with country music per say.
-In my mind, country music was Garth Brooks, Brad Paisley, and Carrie Underwood.
+My relationship with Country music is a strange one.
+In the past, my perception of Country music was completely skewed by what I refer to today as “Pop Country,” AKA what we see in the mainstream.
+I’ve more or less always enjoyed Johnny Cash, Willie Nelson, and the like, but for some reason, I did not associate them specifically with Country music per se.
+In my mind, Country music was Garth Brooks, Brad Paisley, and Carrie Underwood.
 These were artists that I simply could not identify with in any way, shape, or form.
-I’ve always been partial to the outliers and anti-hero types, and the uber amped-up cowboy on steroids version of country that I was seeing on TV and hearing on local radio simply seemed alien to me.
+I’ve always been partial to the outliers and anti-hero types, and the uber amped-up cowboy on steroids version of Country that I was seeing on TV and hearing on local radio simply seemed alien to me.
 I ended up having a lot of preconceived notions, and it was at this point that I more or less wrote the entire genre off as a whole and moved on.